Welcome to another episode of B2B Marketing & More. My guest today is Kelly Hungerford, a native Californian living in Switzerland.

 Pam Didner: It sounds like two challenges that you ran into.
 The first one is marketing technology.
 You need to make sure that technology is set up properly.
-And then the second thing is to teach people how to use it, which is the enabling part.
-And from your perspective, that it’s not like a one-time training or it’s a one-time activation; it’s a matter of continuous education.
+Then the second thing is to teach people how to use it, which is the enabling part.
+From your perspective, that it’s not like a one-time training or it’s a one-time activation; it’s a matter of continuous education.

 So if you’re talking about budget and where you need to go, maybe we just need to invest in some hefty education within the organization.
 And what’s interesting also is we don’t need to lean on the HR department or another department to do it.
 We can pull together some really interesting programs ourselves with on-demand learning, collaborating with thought leaders with other experts in the area and building in-house programs.
 And it doesn’t have to be highly expensive.

 So I think you can do a lot that’s budget-friendly, and then also start building that proof of concept of if we invest here and we’re strategic and focused about it, and we know what our goal is, if we win here and can show the benefits, then let’s scale that up and move that out.